 •Paracetamol or aspirin

-•Personal medicines as prescribed by your physician
+•Personal medicines as prescribed by your doctor

 Electricity: 220V 50HzHz; Electric Plug Details: Japanese-style plug with two parallel flat blades; Australian-style plug with two flat angled blades and one vertical grounding blade; British-style plug with two flat blades and one flat grounding blade; South African/Indian-style plug with two circular metal pins above a large circular grounding pin